People

 Dr. Sergei Lupashin

-Sergei worked on the ETH Flying Machine Arena since its construction in 2008.
-His contributions include the FMA middleware, the Copilot, a variety of support libraries and programs used by the FMA and other projects, the onboard electronics, and other core infrastructure systems.
-He also helped realize the first external demonstrations of the FMA and contributed to key design and implementation decisions guiding the evolution of the FMA during its first five years.
+Sergei worked on the Flying Machine Arena since its construction in 2008.
+His contributions include the Flying Machine Arena middleware, the Copilot, a variety of support libraries and programs used by the Flying Machine Arena and other projects, the onboard electronics, and other core infrastructure systems.
+He also helped realize the first external demonstrations of the Flying Machine Arena and contributed to key design and implementation decisions guiding the evolution of the Flying Machine Arena during its first five years.

 Dr. Mark Mueller